🚀 Amazon SEO 2026: Why Your Listings Are Invisible (RUFUS AI Explained)

 Q: Is this suitable for sensitive skin?

-A: Yes, this product is formulated without harsh chemicals and is safe for sensitive skin types…
+A: Yes, it’s formulated without harsh chemicals and safe for sensitive skin.

 Here’s the disconnect:

-Are optimizing for a system that is no longer in control.
+👉 You’re optimizing for a system that’s no longer in control.

 âś… What To Do This Week (Action Plan)